Not so long ago, Jimmy Garoppolo was the crown prince of Santa Clara and poised to reign over the entire Bay.

 [49ERS INSIDER PODCAST: Listen to the latest episode]

-After a while, all that info becomes jumbled numbers and alphabet soup, stealing focus from the one stat that truly matters.
+After a while, all that info becomes jumbled numbers and alphabet soup, stealing focus from the one stat that truly matters: 21-6.

 That’s Garoppolo’s record as 49ers starting quarterback in the regular season and playoffs.
 And, yeah, wins are a team stat and the 49ers are a damn good team, maybe a great one all around.
-The unit is not, in any shape or form, covering for poor quarterback play.
+But the unit is not, in any shape or form, covering for poor quarterback play.

 Lackluster quarterbacks can drag a good team down, tear a bubble team asunder and keep an awful one really bad.